Soher El Sukaria

-Soher El Sukaria (born 16 May 1975) is a Lebanese-born Argentine politician, who is currently a member of the Argentine Chamber of Deputies elected in Córdoba Province since 2019.
+Soher El Sukaria (born 16 May 1975) is a Lebanese-born Argentine politician.
+She was a member of the Argentine Chamber of Deputies elected in Córdoba Province from 2019 to 2023.
 A member of Republican Proposal, El Sukaria previously served as a member of the Córdoba Provincial Legislature from 2015 to 2019.

 A practicing Muslim, El Sukaria is the first Muslim woman elected to the Argentine Congress.
+Since 2023, she has been a councilwoman in the city of Córdoba.

 Early life and education

 El Sukaria was born on 16 May 1975 in Jdeide, a small village in northeastern Lebanon.
 Her mother, Rosa, is Argentine of Arab descent, while her father, Mounif, was a prominent Sunni imam in Córdoba until his death in 2002.
 Her parents met during a trip to Lebanon and married there; Soher was born shortly thereafter.
 The family moved back to Argentina when Soher was a month old, settling in Córdoba.

 El Sukaria studied law at the National University of Córdoba and attained a master's degree on International Relations from the same university.
 She also has a master's degree on International Relations from the International University of Andalusia.